Hollyhock 'Bishy Barnabee Mix' Seeds

 | Common Name | Hollyhock 'Bishy Barnabee Mix' |

-Combine these giants with other cottage classics for a tiered border:
+Combine these architectural giants with other cottage classics for a perfectly tiered border.
+Pair them with these available stars:

 - 💙 Delphinium 'Summer Skies': The Blue Contrast.
-Hollyhocks rarely come in true blue.
-Planting sky-blue Delphiniums alongside your mixed Hollyhocks adds the missing piece of the colour puzzle.
+True blue is a rare colour in the hollyhock world.
+Planting sky-blue Delphiniums alongside your mixed Hollyhocks adds the missing piece of the colour puzzle and creates a breathtaking vertical display.

 📅 Sowing & Flowering Calendar

-The single flowers in this mix are fantastic for bees.
-The wide, open shape acts as an easy landing pad, offering a rich source of pollen in high summer.
+The single-flowered varieties in this mix are a magnet for British bees.
+Their wide, open shape acts as a perfect landing pad, offering a rich source of pollen and nectar during the peak of the UK summer.

 - Regular price